-- Care should be taken to control humidity levels within the 30% 50% range.
-Hardwood flooring can be affected by varying levels of humidity. - Dry Climates: A humidifier is recommended to maintain humidity levels.
+- Care should be taken to control humidity levels within the 35% 55% range.
+Flooring, especially hardwood and bamboo, dimensions will be affected by varying levels of humidity. - Dry Climates: A humidifier is recommended to maintain humidity levels.
 Wood stoves and electric heat tend to create very dry conditions during the winter months this also will cause shrinkage in flooring. - Humid, Wet Climates: By using an air conditioner, heater, or dehumidifier proper humidity levels can be maintained to prevent excessive expansion due to high moisture content.